htoyryla/denoising-diffusion-pytorch-ht/README.md

 --ssimw structural guidance weight
 ```

 There is also an experimental option to start from a noised seed image instead of pure noise.
 Use --image for the seed image and set --mul slightly above 1.
-You can also "weaken" the seed image using values of --weak higher than 1.
+You can also "weaken" the seed image using values of --weak less than 1.

 ## --------------------- Original readme starts here -----------------------------------------